A landing theorem for entire functions with bounded post-singular sets: Introduction

 \subsection{Existence and landing of periodic hairs}

-In many interesting cases periodic dreadlocks will in fact be periodic hairs.
-That is, the connected set $A$ in Theorem~\ref{thm:landingsets} will be an arc connecting $\zeta$ to $\infty$.
-In particular, this will be the case for functions satisyfing the following property, which states that the escaping set consists entirely of hairs.
+In many interesting cases, periodic filaments are in fact periodic hairs.
+That is, the connected set $A$ in Theorem~\ref{thm:landingsets} is an arc connecting $\zeta$ to $\infty$.
+In particular, this holds for functions satisyfing the following property, which states that the escaping set consists entirely of hairs.